MarioFernandezCarballo/powerplant-coding-challenge-mfr/README.md

 git pull https://github.com/MarioFernandezCarballo/powerplant-coding-challenge-mfr.git
 ```

-One in the root directory
+One in the root directory and then

 ```bash
 docker build -t powerplant-challenge .